Margaret Hodge: Other events

+House of Lords

+Hodge announced in 2021 that she would not seek re-election as MP for Barking and shortly after the 2024 general election, she was nominated for a life peerage in the 2024 Dissolution Honours.
+She was created Baroness Hodge of Barking, of Great Massingham in the County of Norfolk, on 14 August 2024.
+She was introduced to the House of Lords on 4 September 2024.

 Non-political roles

+She is a vice president of the Fabian Society.

 Since November 2018, Hodge has been Chair of Council at Royal Holloway, University of London, following the Privy Council consenting to the position being remunerated.
 Hitherto, this role had always been a voluntary position.

 Personal life

-Hodge describes herself as a secular Jew, but that her religious background is "what defines me".
-Hodge married Andrew Watson in 1968; the couple had one son and a daughter, Lizzi Watson, a BBC journalist who was appointed deputy editor of the 6 pm and 10 pm BBC News in February 2018.
+Hodge married Andrew Watson in 1968; the couple had one son and a daughter, Lizzi Watson, a BBC journalist.
 They divorced in 1978 and in the same year she married Henry Hodge (later Sir Henry), by whom she had two more daughters.
 He was a solicitor who was appointed as a High Court Judge in 2004.
 He died in 2009.

+Hodge describes herself as a secular Jew, but that her religious background is "what defines me".

 Use of offshore tax haven

-In 2015 there was considerable controversy about her benefiting, to the tune of £1.5 million, from assets repatriated from a Lichtenstein family trust in 2011 using the Liechtenstein disclosure facility, that reduced penalties and removed the risk of prosecution for Britons moving undeclared assets back to the UK.
+In 2015 there was considerable controversy about her benefiting, to the tune of £1.5 million, from assets repatriated from a Liechtenstein family trust in 2011 using the Liechtenstein disclosure facility, that reduced penalties and removed the risk of prosecution for Britons moving undeclared assets back to the UK.
 Coverage focused on the apparent hypocrisy in her condemnation of the use of tax havens.
 The Times reported that 75% of the shares in the family trust had previously been held in Panama, which Hodge had previously criticised for its financial secrecy and use as a tax haven.
 Hodge issued a statement that she had always fully declared the shareholding, never had a management role in the company, and had received assurances that the company always paid the appropriate tax.

 Honours

-Hodge was appointed a Member of the Order of the British Empire (MBE) in 1978, and promoted to Dame Commander of the Order of the British Empire (DBE) in the Dissolution Honours List of 27 August 2015.
+Hodge was appointed Member of the Order of the British Empire (MBE) in the 1978 Birthday Honours while a member of Islington Council.
+She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2015 Dissolution Honours for political service.

+Hodge was made a freeman of the City of London in 2013.